First reverberation mapping of a Bowen fluorescence line: Observations

 \section{Observations}

 For this study we utilized 26 HST/STIS observations of NGC\,4593 obtained during 2016 July 12 and August 6 with nearly daily cadence.
-Analysis of the continuum reverberation lags obtained from the same HST data used here were presented in \citet{cackett18}, where full details of the instrumental set-up and data reduction are given.
+Analysis of the continuum reverberation lags obtained from the same HST data used here were presented in \citet{cackett18}, where full details of the instrumental setup and data reduction are given.
 Analysis of the {\it Swift} data from the same campaign was presented in \citet{mchardy18}.

 The original spectra presented in \citet{cackett18} are not corrected for small variations in the wavelength scale between observations.
-For the purpose of emission-line reverberation mapping, we corrected these variations in each individual spectrum by performing minor wavelength shifts ($< 1$\,\AA{}) and scaling the [\ion{O}{iii}]$\,\lambda5007$ flux, which is assumed to be constant on timescales of years, to a common value of {$(106 \pm 5) \times 10^{-15}$ erg s$^{-1}$ cm$^{-2}$ , thereby minimizing the [\ion{O}{iii}]$\,\lambda5007$ residual in the rms spectrum.
-This procedure is standard in optical spectroscopic reverberation mapping campaigns \citep[e.g.,][]{vangroningen92}.
+For the purpose of emission-line RM, we corrected these variations in each individual spectrum by performing minor wavelength shifts ($< 1$\,\AA{}) and scaling the [\ion{O}{iii}]$\,\lambda5007$ flux, which is assumed to be constant on timescales of years, to a common value of {$(106 \pm 5) \times 10^{-15}$ erg s$^{-1}$ cm$^{-2}$ , thereby minimizing the [\ion{O}{iii}]$\,\lambda5007$ residual in the root-mean-square (rms) spectrum.
+This procedure is standard in optical spectroscopic RM campaigns \citep[e.g.,][]{vangroningen92}.
 The adjustments were applied only to the G430L and G750L parts of the spectra, as intercalibrations based on narrow lines are only reliable over a limited spectral range.